Discover 5 Hidden Gems In And Near Albany, NY

 Downtown Albany's historic New York State Education Building is located at 89 Washington Avenue.
 The building dates back to the early 1900s and was designed by Henry Hornbostel, a renowned architect from New York City.

 Tours of the building are offered, but you must register in advance.
 Plan your trip and come see the Chancellors Hall, Regents Room, and Rotunda during your tour of the State Education Building.

 Witness the Natural Beauty of Howe Caverns

-Just a short drive south of the city, Howe Caverns Adventure Park is a fun destination for the whole family!
-You can choose from several different tour experiences to explore the living limestone cave carved by a natural underground river, including a traditional tour, lantern tour, adventure tour, and even a signature rock tour that will take you through areas of the cave not explored in over 100 years (until recently)!
-If exploring natural caves isn't your thing, you can also try gem and fossile mining or the ropes course and zip lines at Howe High Adventure!
+Just a short drive west of Albany, Howe Caverns is a fun destination for the whole family.
+You can choose from several different tour experiences to explore the living limestone cave carved by a natural underground river, including a traditional tour, lantern tour, and a family flashlight tour.
+If exploring natural caves isn't your thing, you can also try mineral mining or the ropes course and zip lines at Howe High Adventure.

 Now that you've crossed these Albany area hidden gems off your list, find more awesome things to do in Albany >>